 “The general attitude of medicine is that you treat the primary problem first, and exercise was never considered to be a life or death treatment option.
 Now that we know it’s so effective, it can become as fundamental as pharmacological intervention,” explains David Tomasi, a lecturer at the University of Vermont, psychotherapist and inpatient psychiatry group therapist at the University of Vermont Medical Center and lead researcher of the study.

 If you want to read the full article, you can find it here.
-There’s lots of great information and content supporting this claim and it makes me happy to see that medical science is really pushing physical fitness as a prescription instead of just pushing pills.
+There’s a lot of great information and content supporting this claim and it makes me happy to see that medical science is really pushing physical fitness as a prescription instead of just “pushing pills”.

-But helping treat anxiety and depression doesn’t just stop at moving your body!
-I think that adding in a healthy and free-from processed foods diet is another great way and support system for helping alleviate anxiety and depression.
+Personally, I think helping treat anxiety and depression doesn’t just stop at moving your body!
+My own personal experience showed me that adding in a healthy and free-from processed foods diet is another great way and support system for helping alleviate anxiety and depression.
 For myself personally, it’s as simple as ‘when I eat like shit, I feel like shit’, both physically and mentally.
 But now there’s some science behind it.

 There are lots of studies coming out with supporting information about how inflammatory foods raise levels of anxiety and depression.
 Vincent Pedre, M.D., states that, “Inflammation causes oxidative stress (a form of biochemical stress), which leads to distress signals in the brain that can lead to either depression or anxiety—or both.
 On the flip side, we know that the brain will release cytokines (the same chemical messengers your immune system uses to communicate an alert) in response to mental stress.
 The cytokines regulate really important brain functions, including neurotransmitter metabolism as well as the connection and communication between nerve cells.”

-These are things we preach at Just Fitness; an overall healthy lifestyle.
+These are things we preach at Stanley Boxing & Fitness; an overall healthy lifestyle.
 We don’t believe in fad diets, low-cal crash diets, magic pills, or special drinks!
 Just move your body daily, and eat a healthy well-balanced diet, and you’ll be healthy overall.
 It’s really that simple!
-The hard part is committing and sticking with it, but we can help!
+The hard part is committing and sticking with it, but that’s where we can help!